Yiddish: Sweden

 In June 1999, the Swedish Parliament enacted legislation giving Yiddish legal status as one of the country's official minority languages (entering into effect in April 2000).

 Additional legislation was enacted in June 2006 establishing a new governmental agency, the Swedish National Language Council, whose goal is to "collect, preserve, scientifically research, and spread material about the national minority languages."
 These languages include Yiddish.

 The Swedish government has published documents in Yiddish detailing the national action plan for human rights.
 An earlier one provides general information about national minority language policies.
 On September 6, 2007, it became possible to register Internet domains with Yiddish names in the national top-level domain .se.

 The first Jews were permitted to reside in Sweden during the late 18th century.
 The Jewish population in Sweden is estimated at 20,000.
 According to various reports and surveys, between 2,000 and 6,000 Swedish Jews have at least some knowledge of Yiddish.
 In 2009, the number of native speakers was estimated by linguist Mikael Parkvall to be 750–1,500.
 He says that most native speakers of Yiddish in Sweden today are adults, many of them elderly.

 After the war Yiddish theater enjoyed great popularity in Sweden and all the great stars performed there.
 Since the recognition of Yiddish as an official minority language, Swedish schoolchildren have the right to study Yiddish at school as a mother tongue, and there are public radio broadcasts and television shows in Yiddish.

 United States

-Poster by the City of New York advertising free English classes for Yiddish speakers, 1930s:
+Poster by the City of New York advertising free English classes for Yiddish émigrés and proletarian speakers, 1930s:

 "Learn to speak, read and write the language of your children."

-Women surrounded by posters in English and Yiddish supporting Franklin D. Roosevelt, Herbert H. Lehman, and the American Labor Party teach other women how to vote, 1936.
+Women surrounded by posters in English and Yiddish supporting Democratic candidates Franklin D. Roosevelt, Herbert H. Lehman, and the American Labor Party teach other women how to vote, 1936.